Journal

 • Avoidable overspend on tech with higher maintenance needs and shorter lifespans

-• Significant reputational damage and substantial rectification cost
+• Substantial rectification cost

 What You Can Learn From Case Study B